fabrigeas/CCEAP/documentation.md

 		- most people dont know such language
 		- it is difficult (event for expert) to follow the program floww and outputs on command line
 		- undo and redos are
+		- the outputs of the tool are not easy to understand and interprete
+		- available parameters are not easily undestandable to non experts -

 2 What is my contribution to solve the problem

 	Faced with these limitations of the tool, I will attempt to provide a durable solution which includes
 		- a graphical user interface program
 		- transportable: can run on both windows and Linux
-		- usable program that even the most rookie user will find it easy to use
+		- usable program that even the most rookie user will find easy to use
 		- smart program that hels and guides learners throughout their learning of covert channels and hiding patterns
 		- users should be able to follow the outputs to their given inputs and understand them
+		- provide easyily understandable and interpretable outputs of the program
+		- provide customizable

 ## Related Work